freon4dsl/Freon4dsl/notes/MoveToLionWeb.md

 # How to move to 100% LionWeb

+Motivation
+Hi all,  Anneke and I have decided to make some adjustments to what we are going to be working on.
+We plan to move Freon into maintenance mode, meaning: we will keep fixing bugs, we are open to feature requests we will not initiate new features ourselves
+We are starting a new project to create a LionWeb-IDE, to make developing and working woth LionWeb languages easy.
+We plan to generate a Langium based LSP for editing LionWeb languages

 ## Only take the good parts that we want and need.

 - The core generated TypeScript code, including mobx is working perfectly.